Xcode-Tips/xcode-tips.github.io/README.md

 Since Xcode 12 you can configure the simulator to apply a device mask to screenshots.

-> Go into simulator's File, press &#8997;, "Save Screen..." and there tick "Apply device mask to screenshot".
+> Go into simulator's `File` menu, press **&#8997;**, "Save Screen..." and there tick "Apply device mask to screenshot".
 Now your sim will save screenshots with a transparent notch and corners!

 You can also enable it within Simulator preferences.